 In the graphic below, you see the first paragraph as black, but I see it in color, like the second paragraph.

-For me, the way it works is, the letters appear in their normal color, and if I should glance at the words, they remain the same color.
+For me, the way it works is, at first glance, the letters appear in their normal color.
 But when I start to read the words, or once my brain recognizes the words, the colors immediately change.
 Until there’s that recognition, I don’t’ see the colored letters.

 Now, some synesthetes imagine or sense the color when reading the letters.
 They “get the feeling” that the letter “A” is purple.
 I actually see the color overlayed on the letter, like this: